 - Other developmental difficulties in the future.

-All these potential concerns are about the future.
-They do not address the immediate reasons relating to the lip tie – not to mention the lack of evidence supporting these claims.
+All these potential concerns are about the future; they do not address the immediate reasons relating to the lip tie.

 The mouth has an extensive blood supply.
 Cutting or lasering procedures can cause blood loss and possible hemorrhaging.

-Any open wound is vulnerable to bacteria entering, creating a risk of infection.
+Any open wound is vulnerable to bacteria entering, which creates a risk of infection.

-Finally, the lip tie may not have been the problem and revision will not fix whatever was causing difficulties.
+Finally, the lip tie might not have been the problem and revision will not fix whatever was causing difficulties.

 Some GPs are also known to perform tongue tie and lip tie release.

-The health professional you’re considering should have experience with infants, toddlers, or small children.
+The health professional you’re considering should have experience with newborn and older babies, toddlers, and older children.

 The most important thing is to do your research and be as informed as possible before making your decision.